Dipika-Gandash/Dipika-Gandash/README.md

 # 👋 Hi, I'm Dipika!

 💻 MERN stack developer actively building real-world projects to level up my skills and become industry-ready.
-📘 Currently getting hands-on with TypeScript and Next.js to build smarter, faster, and more powerful frontend projects 🚀 Looking for internships and entry-level opportunities in tech
+📘 Currently getting hands-on with TypeScript and Next.js to build smarter, faster, and more powerful frontend projects.
+🚀 Looking for internships and entry-level opportunities in tech.

 <--
 - 🔭 I’m currently working on ...